-Career Guide
+Career guide

-Career Prospects After Studying in Germany
+Career prospects after studying in Germany

 Germany wants you to stay.
 Here is how to turn your degree into a thriving career, from the 18-month job seeker visa to permanent residence.

-Last updated: March 2026
+Last updated: May 2026

-The 18-Month Job Seeker Visa
+The 18-month Job Seeker Visa

 After completing your degree in Germany, you are entitled to an 18-month residence permit to search for a job matching your qualification.
 This is one of the most generous post-study policies in the world.